-Chewy founder Ryan Cohen on its fast-approaching IPO: “It’s like seeing my baby graduate” – TechCrunch
+Chewy founder Ryan Cohen on its fast-approaching IPO: ‘It’s like seeing my baby graduate’ – TechCrunch

-Ask any venture capitalist about the most important ingredient to success in startups, and they’ll tell you it centers on founders who can persuade not only investors to part with some of their capital but, more important, who can convince people to leave what are often more stable jobs in order to build a company from scratch.
+Ask any venture capitalist about the most important ingredient to success in startups, and they’ll tell you it’s founders who can persuade not only investors to part with their capital but, more importantly, who can convince people to leave what are often more stable jobs in order to help build their companies.

 Ryan Cohen certainly fits the description.
-It goes a long way in explaining why Chewy, the online retailer of pet food and supplies that he cofounded in 2011, sold to PetSmart for a reported $3.35 billion in 2017 — and why it’s also expected to stage a successful IPO this Friday, when PetSmart spins it off (though PetSmart will continue to hold a majority stake in the company).
+It goes a long way in explaining why Chewy, the online retailer of pet supplies that he co-founded in 2011, sold to PetSmart for a reported $3.35 billion in 2017 — and why it’s also expected to stage a successful IPO this Friday, when PetSmart spins it off (though PetSmart will continue to hold a majority stake in the company).
 Just today, the expected IPO price range, originally planned at between $17 and $19 per share, was raised to $19 to $21 per share, with the IPO advisory firm IPO Boutique saying the guidance it has received is that the deal is “multiple times oversubscribed.”

 Cohen stepped away from Chewy last year, nearly a year after its all-cash sale.
 Naturally, he’s still excited to stand on the balcony of the NYSE as the company’s shares begin trading publicly on Friday.
 We talked with him earlier today about his path, beginning as a baby-faced founder without a college degree or any kind of network — and what, at age 33, he’s planning to do next.

-TC: Your company sold in what was called at the time as the biggest e-commerce sale in history, yet most people still don’t know who you are.
+TC: Your company was acquired in one of the biggest e-commerce sales in history, yet most people still don’t know who you are.
 Who are you?

 RC: [Laughs.]
-I’ve been an entrepreneur since as far back a I can remember.
-My father was a glassware importer — so a businessperson — and I saw what it was like to be accountable and responsible and to have your own employees and from an early age, I just knew that I wasn’t cut out for a traditional job, that entrepreneurship was the right path for me.
+I’ve been an entrepreneur since as far back as I can remember.
+My father was a glassware importer — so a businessperson — and I saw what it was like to be accountable and responsible and to have your own employees, and from an early age, I just knew that I wasn’t cut out for a traditional job, that entrepreneurship was the right path for me.

-TC: Were you coding away in your bedroom like 90 percent of the founders we talk with?
+TC: Were you coding away in your bedroom like 90% of the founders we talk with?

 RC: I was building websites at [age] 13, 14, then I moved on to affiliate marketing . . .
-My cofounder, Michael Day [who became Chewy’s CTO] and I met each other in an internet chat room, back when they were pure and bad things weren’t happening [online].
-It was [centered around] website design computer programming, and we just hit it off.
+My co-founder, Michael Day [who became Chewy’s CTO] and I met each other in an internet chat room, back when they were pure and bad things weren’t happening [online].
+It was [centered around] website design, computer programming, and we just hit it off.

-TC: You get together, and then you settle on creating a retail pets business.
+TC: You get together, and then you settle on creating a retail pets business?
 Why?

 RC: We were doing affiliate marketing and we wanted to own the entire customer experience and were looking for big categories that were underpenetrated.
 In fact, we thought the jewelry space was ripe for disruption, so we started going to trade shows and building the site and the back end.